sfchao/leetcode/24.swap-node-in-pair/index.md

             // swap
             secondNode.next = firstNode;
             firstNode.next = thirdNode;
-            if (pre != null)
-                pre.next = secondNode;
+            if (pre != null) // just like head = second, after the first 2 node, need to linked pre.next to secondNode pre.next = secondNode;

-            // move each node to next 4 items
+            // move each variable to next 3 node also preserver pre node
             pre = firstNode;  // the next pre node is the 2nd position which is the firstNode firstNode = thirdNode;  //move the first node to the 3nd node if (firstNode != null)